clemenssielaff/notf/pynotf/pynotf/logic.md

 ## Circuit
 - [X] Keeps a thread-safe queue of Events to perform in order.
-- [ ] Executes all events up to now or when a timeout is reached.
+- [ ] Handles one event at a time.
+- [X] Keeps a list of topology changes that are delayed until the event epilogue.
 - [X] Keeps a map of weak references to named Operators that can be queried by Receivers
 - [X] Stores a simple list of all expired Emitters so they are not deleted mid-event but cleaned up when the app is idle